liuyinz/consult-todo/README.md

   "Default mapping of narrow and keywords.")
 ```

-- `consult-todo-narrow-other`: Narrow for other keywords which are not included in `consult-todo-narrow-alist`, use `.` by default.
+- `consult-todo-other`: Narrow for other keywords which are not included in `consult-todo-narrow`, use `.` by default.

 ## License